Rasbats/HiRes_pi/README.md

 WINDOWS ...
 The utility can be installed from the .exe in the Releases section here.
 If using the dll please remove .pdf and copy to the plugins folder.

-Not yet tested with Linux.
+This plugin is not needed with Linux.
+There is already a ppa for loading the high resolution coastline.